These eligibility requirements are evaluated as of the date of the LOI deadline.

 Letter of Intent

-ASH requires applicants to submit a letter of intent form in order to be eligible to submit a full proposal.
+ASH requires applicants to submit a letter of intent via the online awards portal in order to be eligible to submit a full proposal.
 The letter of intent should include the following:

 - Letter of Intent online form